Construction workers injured on-the-job may have many available options for compensation, depending on the circumstances of the accident.

 That’s why it’s good that collection of workers’ compensation does not prohibit a worker from pursuing third-party litigation against other responsible parties.
 However, it could affect benefits such as Social Security Disability Insurance, which is why it’s important to consult with an experienced work injury attorney before deciding how to proceed.

 While workers’ compensation is available to most employees in both the public and private sector, construction workers tend to access it a higher rate than most because they have a higher injury rate, due to the prevalence of job hazards.

-Of the 4,000 private industry worker deaths calculated in 2013, the Occupational Safety & Health Administration (OSHA) reports 1 out of 5 were in construction industries.
+Of the 4,000 private industry worker deaths each year, the Occupational Safety & Health Administration (OSHA) reports1 out of 5 were in construction industries.
 Tens of thousands more suffer compensable injuries that are serious, sometimes lasting and even disabling.

 Most unintentional injuries, illnesses, accidents, diseases and deaths occurring at work or while an employee is engaged in a work-related task is covered under state law.Workers’ Compensation in Florida

 Workers’ compensation laws vary a great deal from state-to-state.